phonegap/phonegap-docs/docs/3-references/stockpile-app/2-search-page.html.md

 	    />

 ## Run it!
 Take a moment to stop and run the app where it's at to make sure everything works so far as expected.
-You should see the new Search page and UI components but when you try to submit the search form it will not do anything at this point since we haven't put anything in our `onSubmit` handler yet.
+You should see the new Search page and UI components but when you try to submit the search form it will not do anything at this point since you haven't put anything in the `onSubmit` handler yet.

 You should also open the left panel menu and click between the menu options to ensure the new `Search` view is shown when toggling between views and `Search` is clicked.